 Pretoria National Botanical Garden

-The Pretoria National Botanical Garden was established in 1946.
-It's home to 390 different species, and 35-metre-high quartzite outcrop divides the garden in two sections.
-Visitors can experience different biomes such as savanna and forest, and a paved nature trail gives access to natural vegetation on the outcrop's ridge, which boasts a diversity of indigenous fauna and flora.
+The Pretoria National Botanical Garden was established in 1946 and is home to 390 different species.
+A 35-metre-high quartzite outcrop divides the garden into two sections.
+Visitors can experience different biomes such as savanna and forest, and a paved nature trail gives one access to natural vegetation on the outcrop's ridge, which boasts a diversity of indigenous fauna and flora.

-The National Herbarium houses a collection of 1.2 million dried plant specimens, mostly from southern Africa, the continent, and surrounding islands, as well as a small collection from outside of Africa.
+The National Herbarium houses a collection of 1.2 million dried plant specimens, mostly from southern Africa, the rest of the continent, and surrounding islands, as well as a small collection from outside of Africa.
 Tours are offered by prior arrangement.
-The garden's Mary Gunn Library is one of the most important botanical and biodiversity resources in Africa, and the Enabling Garden focuses on gardening for disabled persons and for those who can't physically garden with ease.
+The garden's Mary Gunn Library is one of the most important botanical and biodiversity resources in Africa, and the Enabling Garden focuses on gardening for people with disabilities and for those who can't physically garden with ease.
 It is specially adapted for people in wheelchairs and has Braille signs for visually impaired visitors.
+Recent additions include a series of sculptures by Anton Smit, a green gym, and a children's edutainment garden.

 Experiences: Guided tours, self-guided route, arboretum.